terkelg/prompts/readme.md

 Each property be of type `function` and will be invoked right before prompting the user.

-The function signature is `(prev, values, prompt)`, where `prev` is the value from the previous prompt, `values` is the response object all values collected so far and `prompt` is the previous prompt object.
+The function signature is `(prev, values, prompt)`, where `prev` is the value from the previous prompt, `values` is the response object with all values collected so far and `prompt` is the previous prompt object.

 **Function example:**
 ```js